akelly1954/Samples/source/README.md

 ### Consequences for the workflow: ###

-Don't use Eclipse for modifying the CMake files in these projects, including adding new directories/projects.
+With these projects, don't use Eclipse for modifying the CMake files in these projects, including adding new directories/projects.
 Exit eclipse, and when you're ready, run the **base-linux-build.bash** script from the directory where it resides (**...Samples/source**).

-That's about the only limitation on using Eclipse in this workflow.
+That's about the only limitation I introduced on using Eclipse in this workflow.

 Editing files, adding .cpp and/or .h\* files to existing source directories, rebuilding, installing, running the debugger - all work as they should.
 Until you have to modify a CMakeLists.txt file or change some configuration aspect in a .cmake file (in the **cmake/** directory).
 With Eclipse, you have to add the source files directly into the sources in the Ecplise Explorer tab, by right-clicking on the directory name you want the file to reside in, and then choosing **"New"** on the drop-down menu that shows up.